Remote-Sensing-of-Land-Resource-Lab/pyxccd/docs/source/intro.rst

 We developed pyxccd mainly for the below purposes:

-1. **Near real-time monitoring**: this package provides the unique S-CCD algorithm to recursively update model coefficients and detect changes
+1. **Near real-time monitoring**: Implements the unique S-CCD algorithm, which recursively updates model coefficients and enables timely change detection.

-2. **The latest version of CCDC (COLD) with the highest breakpoint detection accuracy**: The COLD algorithm has been verified with `Zhe's MATLAB version <https://github.com/Remote-Sensing-of-Land-Resource-Lab/COLD>`_.
+2. **Latest CCDC (COLD)**: Integrates the advanced COLD algorithm, offering the highest retrospective breakpoint detection accuracy to date, validated against `Zhe's MATLAB version <https://github.com/Remote-Sensing-of-Land-Resource-Lab/COLD>`_.

-3. **Large-scale time-series processing in the desktop environment**: the core of xccd was coded in C with the superior computing efficiency and small memory usage
+3. **Efficient Large-scale time-series processing**: The core of pyxccd is written in C language, ensuring high computational efficiency and low memory usage in the desktop as well as HPC environments.

-5. **Using dataset other than Landsat (such as Sentinel-2, modis)**: pyxccd supports the use of any band combination from any sensor (the flexible mode)
+4. **Flexible multi-sensor support**: Supports arbitrary band combinations from diverse sensors (e.g., Sentinel-2, MODIS, GOSIF, and SMAP) in addition to Landsat.

-6. **Decomposing time-series signals to unveil inter-season/inter-annual variation (such as phenological shifts)**: S-CCD allows continuously outputting trend and seasonal signal components as "states"
+5. **Continuous time-series signal decomposition **: S-CCD outputs trend and seasonal components as continuous “states”, enabling (a) detection of subtle inter-segment variations such as annual phenological shifts and (b) gap filling that accounts for land cover conversions (temporal breaks).